janbiedermann/opal-webpack-loader/readme.md

 - `hmrHook` : A javascript expression as string which will be executed after the new code has been loaded.
 Useful to trigger a render or update for React or ViewJS projects.

-Note 1: HMR works only for files within the project tree.
+Note: HMR works only for files within the project tree.
 Files outside the project tree are not hot reloaded.

 ### Opal Load Path
 The projects directory for opal ruby files must be in the opal load path.
 This is done in the initializer for rails apps in